The post that touches base on how I’m getting on with my financial goals halfway through the year.

 And I love my flat.
 And I really like the area of London I’ve bought in.
 But I haven’t shaken off the feeling that I’m at the end of my tether with London life.
 The commuting.
 The exhausting crowds.
 More and more I’m drawn to my other “alternative” plan of earning as much as I can here in a short space of time and then buggering off to Spain.

-I mentioned as an aside in my goals’ post two “lifestyle” goals.
+I mentioned as an aside in my financial goals’ post two “lifestyle” goals.
 One was to go to bed each night by 10.30.
 This hasn’t happened.

 The second was to get healthier and exercise more.
 In the last few months I have been making a concerted effort to do this.
 I’ve been exercising more and adhering to a fairly joyless healthy diet.
 I’ve lost a fair bit of weight.
 I had hoped that I’d be springing out of bed full of vim and vigour each morning, as people always assure you happens when you get healthy.
 But that hasn’t happened.
 I feel as stressed and lethargic as ever.
 Not sure how long I’ll be keeping it up!